open-telemetry/oteps/text/0066-separate-context-propagation.md

 **`RemoveCorrelation(context, key) -> context`**
-To delete a label, the Correlations API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To delete a label, the Correlations API provides a function which takes a context and a key as input, and returns an updated context which no longer contains the selected key-value pair.

 **`ClearCorrelations(context) -> context`**
 To avoid sending any labels to an untrusted process, the Correlation API